Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Pepe the King Prawn

 A comparatively younger Muppet, Spanish king prawn Pepe was launched in the ’90s on Muppets Tonight as a sassy chef and elevator operator.
-He’s fast to anger – particularly in case you name him a shrimp – and has a really excessive opinion of his appears to be like and efficiency talents.
+He’s fast to anger – particularly in the event you name him a shrimp – and has a really excessive opinion of his seems to be and efficiency skills.

 Carried out by Invoice Barretta